 Yes.
 In this regard, it’s important to consider what factors are at play in Azure’s growth, and whether they hold any weight as far as surpassing Azure outpacing AWS in the future.

 Where is Azure actually gaining ground?

-Now let’s take a look at what is driving Azure’s 93% growth, and where Azure is actually gaining ground.
+Now let’s take a look at what is driving Azure’s growth, and where Azure is gaining ground.

-How does the Azure vs. AWS 2017 debate matter to the customer?
+Why does the Azure vs. AWS debate matter?

-How does the Azure vs. AWS 2017 debate matter to the customer, when choosing a new or secondary cloud provider?
+Why does the Azure vs. AWS 2017 debate matter to, when choosing a new or secondary cloud provider?
 Well… in terms of market performance, it probably doesn’t.
 As always, the specific needs of your business are going to be what’s important.

-Let’s not forget that both Google and IBM both have growing public cloud offerings too (and Google is looking to take on the enterprise market this year.)
+One thing is for certain: the public cloud is growing and it’s here to stay.
+Let’s not forget that both Google and IBM both have growing public cloud offerings too (and Google is looking to expand their enterprise market this year.)
 All of this competition drives innovation, and therefore IaaS and PaaS offerings – and perhaps, better pricing.

 For the customer, the basic questions remain the same when evaluating public cloud providers:

 - How understandable are the public cloud offerings to new customers?